How To Reduce Stress Hormones - 5 Natural Ways

 Thus, when creating a wellness program, it is only convenient to incorporate more strategies for reducing cortisols at work.

-This article will discuss stress hormones and how to reduce them at work in 5 effective ways.
+This article will discuss stress hormones and how to reduce them at work in in 5 natural ways.

 What Is Cortisol?

-The glucocorticoid hormone suppresses inflammation and helps in metabolisms, such as regulating blood sugar and energy.
-It tells your body to pump more blood and glucose for energy when faced with a stressful event.
+This stress hormone suppresses inflammation and helps in metabolisms, such as regulating blood sugar and energy.
+It tells your body to pump more blood and utilize more glucose for energy when faced with a stressful event.

-High cortisol levels can affect your physical and mental health.
+High cortisol levels in the blood can affect your physical and mental health.
 If you are experiencing chronic stress, it can increase your body’s cortisol levels, causing anxiety, depression, and sleep deprivation.
 This can further have a negative impact on your physical health.

 The amount of cortisol in your body peaks in the morning as soon as you wake and decreases as the day progresses.